rajangdavis/osvc_php/README.md

 ## Compatibility

 This PHP library tested against Oracle Service Cloud May 2017 using PHP 7.2.1.

-I _might_ set up Travis CI and Code Climate, it just depends if I find it worth my time.
+It is tested against versions 7.2.1 and 5.6.2 on Travis CI.

 All of the HTTP methods should work on any version of Oracle Service Cloud since version May 2015; however, there maybe some issues with querying items on any version before May 2016.
 This is because ROQL queries were not exposed via the REST API until May 2016.